Hydrangea paniculata ‘Unique’

 .. along with this similarly compact Echinacea.
 I hope it lasts longer than other new varieties that I’ve tried.

 A tender fuchsia, overwintered in the greenhouse.
 When the skirts of this one start to emerge they really are almost black.

 And I really wish you could have a sniff at this orchid.
-The scent is reminiscent of the very best Belgian chocolate and it can completely fill a room.
+The scent is reminiscent of the very best Belgian chocolate and it can completely permeate a room.
+I’m hungry now.